David-Peede/targt_pipeline_vcf/README.md

 | HLA-DRB1 (Exon 1) |                  20 |                         0 |                          0 |                             4 |                            0 |                             0 |                                0 |
 | HLA-DQB1 (Exon 1) |                  32 |                         1 |                          0 |                             0 |                            0 |                             0 |                                0 |

+Lastly, I also compared the SFS between the original and updated TGP datasets but because the data processing is a little more hands on I created a detailed juypter notebook `classical_hla_exons_before_and_after.ipynb` for those results!